 6. Stand to the Right

-Stand to the right when riding the escalators.
-Peter got caught on the left and that is not a place you want to be unless you intend on getting shoved, nudged and bumped.
+Stand to the right side when riding escalators.
+The left side is usually for those people who are in a rush and would like to walk (or run) going up or down.
+My husband got caught on the left and that is not a place you want to be unless you intend on getting shoved, nudged and bumped.
 Absolutely, under no circumstances, stand to the right and leave your luggage on the left.

 7. Check that You are on the Right Side of the Tracks